Rachel Riddell

-Rachel Riddell (born September 5, 1984 in Winnipeg, Manitoba) is a Canadian water polo goaltender.
+Rachel Riddell (born September 5, 1984) is a Canadian water polo goaltender.
 She participated at the 2004 Summer Olympics.

 Life

 Riddell was a student at Loyola Marymount University, and Concordia University.

 She was part of the 4th place women's water polo team at the 2003 world championships in Barcelona, Spain.
 She was awarded best goalkeeper at the 2003 World Junior Championships in Calgary, Alberta, Canada, when the Canadian team won the gold medal.

 Since 2003 Rachel Riddell has been a member of Canada's senior women's water polo team.
 At the 2005 Fina aquatic games, in Montreal, Canada, she won acclaim for her play in the bronze medal winning game for Canada.
 In 2006, she helped Canada win silver at the Commonwealth games in Melbourne, Australia.

 Riddell was awarded best goalkeeper of the 2009 World Championships in Rome, Italy, when Canada won the silver medal.